 Due to the endless mounds of knowledge and information which is essential to know in the industry, microlearning is the perfect solution to understand and retain complex concepts and information.

-In this article, we discuss some objectives in the tourism industry which can be reached with microlearning.
+In this article, we discuss some training objectives in the tourism industry which can be reached with microlearning.

 Objective 1: Companies’ retention of customers and clients